hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Comparing objects
 -----------------

-Hyperspy provides two functions to compare different objects (spectra, images or other signals) whatever their dimension.
+HyperSpy provides two functions to compare different objects (spectra, images or other signals) whatever their dimension.
 The two functions, :py:func:`~.drawing.utils.plot_spectra` and :py:func:`~.drawing.utils.plot_signals` , are explained and exemplified in this chapter.